Newborn Screening Tests

 Hearing loss.
 Hearing is checked using a special instrument.
 Nearly all states are currently testing newborns.

-Most heel prick screenings can't be done until a baby has been eating for at least 24 hours because it takes that long for abnormal levels to show up in the blood.
-The hearing and heart disease tests are also less reliable in the first 24 hours.
+Most screenings can't be done until a baby has received at least 24 hours of breast milk or formula.
 Your baby may need follow-up testing if you are discharged before this time or the baby is unable to be tested before discharge.
 Most states mandate a second blood test to be done at 2 weeks of age.